amanbasu/amanbasu.github.io/index.md

 ## news
 - oct 2020: our paper on prostate segmentation accepted in *pattern recognition & image inalysis*.
-- sep 2020: bagged the *hti hero award* for our exceptional work at hsbc during covid-19 pandemic.
+- sep 2020: bagged the <span style="color: #ef241c">hsbc hero award</span> for our exceptional work at hsbc during covid-19 pandemic.
 - aug 2020: got certified as aws machine learning specialist, developer, and solutions architect.
 - apr 2020: gave a talk on *super-resolution using deep learning* at nirma university, ahmedabad.
 - oct 2019: graduated from nirma university with a bachelor's degree in computer engineering.